nh9k/Custom-Speech-Synthesis-Service-using-Multi-speaker-tacotron/README.md

 ## Real demo web page & Source Code

-The source code and demo pages can be problematic.(Because it contains individual voices) I will provide only demo pages in the form of templates later.
+I am reviewing the source code part that can be provided without any problems.

 <br/>